MORE LOCAL MENTAL HEALTH SERVICES - PLEASE SIGN OUR PETITION

 Other patients are waiting far too long to receive their first assessments and provision out of the area.

 Please sign our petition asking the Mental Health NHS Trust to solve these problems urgently.
 We will pass your name and postcode on to the Trust, but not your email address.

-We the undersigned call on Birmingham & Solihull Mental Health NHS Foundation Trust to urgently increase the number of acute mental health beds in the region (instead of patients being treated over 100 miles away) and to reduce waiting times for mental health appointments, and to protect current services.
+We the undersigned call on Birmingham & Solihull Mental Health NHS Foundation Trust to urgently increase the number of acute mental health beds in the region (instead of patients being treated over 100 miles away) , to reduce waiting times for mental health appointments, and to protect current services.